Ukraine travel advice

 Russian military invasion

 Heavy fighting is ongoing in several areas of the country.
-Bombardments, explosions and missile launches occur on a daily basis.
-Thousands of civilian casualties have been reported.
+Bombardments, explosions and missile launches occur daily.
+The invasion has directly caused thousands of civilian casualties.
 There are basic supply shortages and essential services disruptions in areas close to the front lines.
-Strikes and bombardments could also pose a threat to Ukraine's nuclear energy infrastructure, notably to the Zaporizhzhia Nuclear Power Plant.
+Strikes and bombardments could also pose a threat to Ukraine’s nuclear energy infrastructure, notably the Zaporizhzhia Nuclear Power Plant.

 Ukrainian airspace is currently closed.
-The government of Ukraine has declared a state of emergency and imposed martial law, which gives local authorities broad powers to enforce security measures such as:
+The government of Ukraine has declared a state of emergency and imposed martial law, which gives local authorities broad powers to enforce security measures including:

 • curfews